mariana-cgsilva/mariana-cgsilva/README.md

 ## About me

-<p align="left">My name is Mariana Silva and I'm a from São Paulo, Brazil.
+<p align="left">My name is Mariana Silva and I'm from São Paulo, Brazil.
 I'm a software engineer who is passionate about crafting innovative technology solutions.
 Here, you'll find a collection of my projects.
 Feel free to explore, contribute, and connect with me.
 Let's innovate and build together!</p>

 ## Get in touch with me